Succinyl-CoA hydrolase

+The enzyme characterised from pig heart hydrolyses succinyl-CoA to coenzyme A and succinic acid.
+The enzyme and succinic acid are part of the citric acid cycle.

-This enzyme belongs to the family of hydrolases, specifically those acting on thioester bonds.
+This enzyme is a hydrolase, specifically one acting on thioester bonds.
 The systematic name is succinyl-CoA hydrolase.
 Other names in common use include succinyl-CoA acylase, succinyl coenzyme A hydrolase, and succinyl coenzyme A deacylase.
-This enzyme participates in the tricaboxylate cycle.